abdon-gadgets/merge-jwl/README.md

 but you can't combine them into a single set.

 This project is a port of <https://github.com/AntonyCorbett/JWLMerge>.
-While JWLMerge only supports Windows (C#, .NET Framework), this utility is programmed using the Rust programming language to support more platforms:
+While JWLMerge is a desktop application (.NET Framework), this utility is programmed using the Rust programming language to support more platforms:
-Browser (WebAssembly), Linux, MacOS and Windows.
+Browser (WASM), Linux, MacOS and Windows.

+You can use the web app <https://merge-jwl.netlify.app/> with Safari on iOS, Chrome on Android and other modern browsers.
+The `.jwlibrary` files that you upload stay on your device, they are not send over the internet.
+This is possible because the app merges your data client side using WebAssembly.
+Privacy Policy: The web server doesn't collect or process any user data.

 ## Important Notes